fponce6/gemini-mini-test/README.md

 # Node + Express Service Starter

-Project by icaza@gatech.edu
+#### Project by icaza@gatech.edu, fponce6@gatech.edu, cc: Contact@Mini-Test.com

 ## Introduction

-This is a simple API sample in Node.js with express.js based on [Google Cloud Run Quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service).
+This is a API based in Node.js with express.js based on [Google Cloud Run Quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service) that communicates with Gemini API to determine if a given image passes the Mini-Test.com Drawing Evaluation.

 ## Getting Started